 The Tabernacle of the God of Jacob, and the Tabernacle of the Most High God

 The expression, “the God of Jacob,” was used by Stephen to explain the difference between “the God” who met with Moses in the tabernacle and the Most High God, who dwells in the Church today.

-Therefore, the Targums consistently use the expression “the Word” to describe the God who met with Moses in the tabernacle of the Old Testament:
+The Targumim consistently used the expression “the Word” to describe the God who met with Moses in the tabernacle of the Old Testament:

 “at the door of the tabernacle of ordinance before the Lord; where I will appoint My Word to (meet) you there, to speak with you there” (Exodus 29:42, 30:36, 33:9, Leviticus 1:1, Numbers 17:4 [Pseudo Jonathan]).

 The dwelling place of the Most High God is the temple prophesied by Ezekiel, the dwelling place of God in the Spirit, which we find in the Book of Revelation: “Behold! the tabernacle of God with men” (Revelation 21:3).